 Nothing ruins your garden or yard like weeds, those uninvited guests that rob your plants of space and nutrients.
-So murder those weeds most foul, but without harmful chemicals that can do you in, too.
+So murder those foul weeds, but without the harmful chemicals that can harm you, too.

 Who says you need standard weeding tools to kill weeds?
-Here are seven ways to kill weeds with weapons you already have around your house.
+Here are seven weed-killing weapons you may already have around your house.

 2. Old Shower Curtains and Carpet Samples